-In Anglophone contexts over the last couple of centuries (at least) the ordinary schemas for women and philosophy clash.
-As feminist philosophers have been arguing for decades, the familiar dichotomies around which philosophy defines itself map neatly onto gender dichotomies, e.g., rational/emotional, objective/subjective, mind/body, and ideals of philosophy, e.g. penetrating, seminal, rigorous, and what we do, e.g., attack, target, demolish an opponent, frame it as masculine and in opposition to the feminine.
+As feminist philosophers have been arguing for decades, the familiar dichotomies with which Anglophone philosophy defines itself map neatly onto gender dichotomies, e.g., rational/emotional, objective/subjective, mind/body; ideals of philosophy, e.g. penetrating, seminal, rigorous, and what we do, e.g., attack, target, demolish an opponent, frame it as masculine and in opposition to the feminine.
 These ideals and dichotomies are not only gendered, but are also relevant in considering challenges philosophers of color face; like women, non-Whites are often perceived through schemas that represent them as less rational, more identified with nature and the body, than Whites.
 Even if one consciously rejects these assumptions, they may continue to work at the level of schemas.
-Remember, schemas are a tool for understanding unconscious bias.
-As a result, it is not surprising that we find the strategies mentioned above employed in philosophy to deal with instances of the clashing schemas.

 Where might we look for the impact of schemas?
 There are a variety of studies in psychology and economics in which identical term papers, cv's and the like, are presented to subjects with characteristic male or female, Black or White names attached.
 The results show that evaluators-regardless of sex-respond differently, depending on whether the name is a man's or woman's, or is associated with Blacks or Whites.
 (Bertrand and Mullainathan 2004; Goldin and Rouse 2000; Steinpreis, et al 1999.)
 This, plausibly, is an example of schemas at work.
 Understandably we interpret information believed to be about women differently from how we interpret the same information when it is believed to be about a man.
 But in the workplace this tendency can constitute evaluation bias.
-(An annotated bibliography on evaluation bias, compiled by NSF ADVANCE at the University of Michigan is available at http://www.mit.edu/sgrp, by following the link: "Materials concerning women and minorities in philosophy.")

 Psychological research (Valian 1998, Ch.
 14) has shown that schemas are more likely to govern evaluation when: